cyynthiiaa/cyynthiiaa/README.md

-- wsg im cynthia!
+- cynthia
-- i only know python
+- i do absolutely nothing here
-- i mainly code for discord bots and scripting my discord commands
-- discord @cyynthiiaa, instagram @cynn._.thia
+- discord @cyxjz_

 <!---
 cyynthiiaa/cyynthiiaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.